psidnell/ofexport2/doc/templates/README.md

 - Have [Java 8](https://www.oracle.com/java/index.html) or know how to install it.
 - Have read and appreciated [The Hitchhikers Guide to the Galaxy](http://en.wikipedia.org/wiki/The_Hitchhiker's_Guide_to_the_Galaxy).

-Without all of the above I want nothing more to do with you.
-Goodbye.
+You're going to have to know [where your towel is](http://hitchhikers.wikia.com/wiki/Towel).

 ## How it works

 1. The tool reads the entire OmniFocus SQLite database.
-2. Various command line filters are applied to eliminate unwanted data, sort, etc.
+2. Various command line filters are applied to eliminate unwanted data, sort items, etc.
 3. The remaining data is printed to the console or saved to a file in some specific format.

 Currently supported export formats are: